 How should we influence the “values” or “ethics” or “morality” of a future AGI?

-First, I’ll address our goals, then I’ll address the kind of values or ethics that AGI systems might be imbedded with – and I’ll end on what I think is the the best path forward.
+First, I’ll address our goals, then I’ll address the kind of values or ethics that AGI systems might be embedded with – and I’ll end on what I think is the best path forward.

 The “Goal” of AGI

-• Humans experiencing a super-blissful existence for as long as humans exist, and life itself blooming into vastly greater, higher forms that humanity – expanding into new kinds of sentient experience, and vastly more capability and understanding of the world. i.e. Blooming into vastly more moral value than humans themselves are capable of.
-(More context in the full essay: As Much as Humanity can Hope For).
+Humans are experiencing a super-blissful existence for as long as humans exist, and life itself is blooming into vastly greater, higher forms that humanity is expanding into new kinds of sentient experience, and vastly more capability and understanding of the world. i.e., Blooming into vastly more moral value than humans themselves are capable of.
+(More context in the full essay: As Much as Humanity Can Hope For).

 I’m sure there are more nuances, but for the time being, I think the two major camps of AGI proponents are those who wish for either (a) eternal homo sapiens flourishing aided by AI, or (b) to allow the trajectory of intelligence to continue well beyond humanity, and I’m in the latter camp (that of the Cosmists, not the Terrans, to use Hugo de Garis’s terminology from The Artilect War).